 There are a variety of soaps.
 A soap is the metal salt of a fatty acid.

 The metal may be an alkali metal such sodium (Na) or potassium (K).
 These metals are found in the first column of the periodic table of the elements.
 Or, the metal can be an alkaline earth metal, such as calcium (Ca) or magnesium (Mg).
 These metals are found in the second column of the periodic table of the elements.

 A fatty acid is an organic compound most often of animal or plant origin.
-A fatty acid contains an aliphatic carbon skeleton (a chain with or without branches) and a carboxylic acid group (COOH) at its end.
+A fatty acid contains a long-chain aliphatic carbon skeleton (with or without branches) with a carboxylic acid group (-COOH) at its end.

 Example Difference Between Soap and Detergent

 An example of a soap is potassium palmitate: